 This is the room that comes in second place in the pecking order.

-The reason for this is that it’s better to have a weeee stripe of the primary room colour in the secondary space, rather than the other way around, as one way or another you will get a bit of a ‘stripe’ where the one colour ends and the other begins.
+The reason for this is that it’s better to have a wee stripe of the primary room colour in the secondary space, rather than the other way around, as one way or another you will get a bit of a ‘stripe’ where the one colour ends and the other begins.

-The higher the contrast is between the 2 colours (ie: one is considerably lighter and one is considerably darker) the more likely it is that you should do this NEXT tip instead (to avoid a drastic, shocking stripe in one room or another).
+The higher the contrast is between the two colours (ie: one is considerably lighter and one is considerably darker) the more likely it is that you should do this NEXT tip instead (to avoid a drastic, shocking stripe in one room or another).

 I am not a pro-painter, but a ‘pretty darned good one’ and this is almost always what I do with my rounded corners.

-- Taking the cream colour around the corner as the highlighted corner would have made more sense in the lighter colour
+- taking the cream colour around the corner as the highlighted corner would have made more sense in the lighter colour

-- Taking tape and cutting that corner right down the middle
+- taking tape, and cutting that corner right down the middle

 Not sure which colours to choose for your home?
-Check out my affordable Online Color Consulting Services!